Full screen mode (F11) recommended

 If you think you have found a particularly nice solution, you can try to explain why your solution is particularly nice for a chance to be awarded bonus Dieters.

-Upload your proposed solution to your personal status page no later than 24.11.2022 23:59 at your personal status page.
+Upload your proposed solution to your personal status page no later than 7.11.2024 um 23:59 Uhr at your personal status page.
 If you have any questions, please contact Dark Dieter in the forum.
-If you have not formed a kNobel team yet, or wish to make changes to your kNobel team, please contact Iona Kuhn or Tim Bauerschmidt.
+If you have not formed a kNobel team yet, or wish to make changes to your kNobel team, please contact Timo Treitz or Edouard Müller.

 Terms and conditions apply.
 Relatives and employees of Dieter Schlau and Dark Dieter cannot participate.
 Offer not valid for permanent residents of Schleswig-Holstein.

-The task and related advanced topics from different areas of computer science will be discussed in a kNobel tutorial, scheduled for 01.12.2022 12:15.
+The task and related advanced topics from different areas of computer science will be discussed in a kNobel tutorial, the date and time of which will be announced in the forum.

 All tasks solved?
 Great, then we can continue.